aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-api-guide.rst

     Runs one execution of the given ``nrt_model_t`` using the provided input tensor set and writing the results to the provided output tensor set.

     :param model: Valid pointer to a `nrt_model_t` on which to run the execution.
-    :param input_set: Tensorset containing input data.
+    :param input_set: Tensor set containing input data.
-    :param input_set: Tensor set where the output data will be written to.
+    :param output_set: Tensor set where the output data will be written to.

 .. c:function:: NRT_STATUS nrt_execute_repeat(nrt_model_t *model, const nrt_tensor_set_t *input_set, nrt_tensor_set_t *output_set, int repeat_count)